ma-ji/amgps/_pages/assignments.md

 # Replication projects

-Replication is critical to scientific discovery, however, a substantial mount of studies cannot be replicated, leading to the so-called "reproducibility crisis'' in both natural and social sciences {% cite Baker500scientistslift2016 Hardwickeempiricalassessmenttransparency2020 %}.
+Replication is critical to scientific discovery, however, a substantial mount of studies cannot be replicated, leading to the so-called "reproducibility crisis'' in both natural and social sciences <d-cite key="Baker500scientistslift2016"></d-cite><d-cite key="Hardwickeempiricalassessmenttransparency2020"></d-cite>.
 The replication projects serve two purposes: 1) get familiar with real-word research practices, which are often messy and unclear; 2) practice the empirical methods we learned in class.
 The reading materials in the first week are important to guiding the replication exercises.

 ## Individual replication project
 ---